gilbox/elegant-react-hot-demo/README.md

-`@derive` is an ES7 decorator that provides a nice declarative way to create a HoC that creates new props for it's child (decorated) component, which is data derived from it's props. `@derive`'s single argument is an object with functions that transforms props.
+`@derive` is an ES7 decorator that provides a nice declarative way to create a HoC that creates new props for it's child (decorated) component, which is data derived from it's props. `@derive`'s single argument is an object with functions that transform props.

 When used in conjunction with `@track` to specify which props will cause a derived method to require re-calculation, `@derive` will automatically